Heart of the City II is delivering Sheffield city centre its long-awaited commercial, leisure, retail and residential focal point.

-Laycock sits in a prominent location to the south of the Citadel, with Cross Burges Street to the north, Pinstone Street to the east and Charles Street to the west.
+Block B sits in a prominent location of Heart of the City II, to the south of the Citadel, with Cross Burgess Street to the north, Pinstone Street to the east and Charles Street to the west.

 Retail and offices

-Pepper Pot is located at the south eastern tip of the development and abounds Pinstone Street, Cambridge Street and Charles Street.
+Block C is located in between Pinstone Street, Cambridge Street and Charles Street.
 It incorporates two historic building blocks which form the southern end of the Pinstone streetscape.

 Retail or leisure with parking and student accommodation

 This plot sits to the west of the Heart of the City II site and is bounded by Charter Row to the south, Rockingham Street to the west and Wellington Street to the north.

 The current NCP carpark building is to be transformed into an iconic centrepiece for the entire scheme, completing the redevelopment of Charter Square.

 The former British Telecom tower was extensively refurbished in 2016 to provide upmarket student residences by Vita Student.

 Located at the corner of Rockingham Street and Wellington Street, close to Devonshire Green, this new residential development will be truly transformational for the area, which has been derelict for several years.